Home / All Programs / Mt. Whitney / Mt. Whitney via the East Face

 Day 1

+We meet in Lone Pine for a gear check before caravanning to the Whitney Portal trailhead.
 Our hike in begins at the Whitney Portal trailhead, which is the same trailhead as for the main Whitney Trail.
 This is one of the busier trailheads in the Eastern Sierra so expect some company at the parking area—sometimes quite a bit of company.

 We start on the Whitney Trail but after thirty minutes or so leave this for the relative solitude of the Mountaineer’s Trail.
 This is a steep, seldom maintained route with sections of scrambling, boulder-hopping, and loose terrain.
 We usually reach Lower Boy Scout Lake (10,300’) in time for lunch and gain Upper Boy Scout Lake (11,200’) by mid afternoon.